On July 1st, I left everything behind to travel the world.

 I left behind my comfy apartment in LA, gave away or sold everything I could, gave my dog a new temporary home with family, ended the best relationship I’ve ever had with my boyfriend, and sold my car.
 Sometimes I feel like I have given up my sanity, but in the best way possible.

-If you follow me on Instagram or Snapchat you may have seen little bits of what I’ve been doing, but I want to let you in on all the details on what led me up to this decision.
+If you follow me on Instagram you may have seen little bits of what I’ve been doing, but I want to let you in on all the details on what led me up to this decision.
 I don’t usually get personal here, but one of my major goals for this year is to share more of my life with you – especially the unpretty stuff that happens between my colorful posts.

 I’ve become a pro at sharing the good, but it’s time to let you in a little more.
 So here it goes…